magicasaservice/vue-equipment/packages/plugins/MagicEmitter/index.md

 # MagicEmitter

-MagicEmitter is a simple wrapper around [mitt](https://github.com/developit/mitt).
+MagicEmitter is a wrapper around [mitt](https://github.com/developit/mitt).
 The emitter is used throughout all plugins to emit custom events.
 By using the emitter to listen to these events, you can trigger custom callbacks, after a modal opens or a drawer closes for example.

 <!--@include: @/apps/docs/src/content/snippets/overview.md-->